Bob Parsons: The Bob & Renee Parsons Foundation

 In 2012, Bob and Renee Parsons established the Bob and Renee Parsons Foundation.
 Since then, the Foundation has awarded to more than 96 charities and organizations worldwide.
-A third of the total money awarded has been spent in local Arizonian charities.
-Bob Parsons was said to have resigned his position as executive chairman at GoDaddy in order to devote more time to his other interests, among them his foundation, while Renee Parsons manages the foundation on a day-to-day basis.
+A third of the total money awarded has been spent in local Arizona charities.

-They have joined Bill and Melinda Gates and Warren Buffett's The Giving Pledge in 2010 and agreed to donate half their wealth to charity.
-Since its inception, The foundation has donated over $10 million on a yearly basis, placing it among the state's 10 biggest givers.
+They joined Bill and Melinda Gates and Warren Buffett's The Giving Pledge in 2010 and agreed to donate half their wealth to charity.
+Since its inception, the foundation has donated over $10 million on a yearly basis, placing it among the state's 10 biggest givers.

-The foundation receives funding requests from charities through its Web site, and subsequently evaluates them and makes donations based on the requesting charities needs.
-Its main focus areas can be categorized in disaster relief, veterans, and the Phoenix community.
+The foundations main focus areas can be categorized in disaster relief, veterans, and the Phoenix community.
 After the 2010 Haiti earthquake, The foundation pledged $500 thousand for Hope for Haiti and a further $4 million towards relief efforts.
 The Bob and Renee Parsons Foundation has supported several veterans' organizations, mainly the Semper Fi Fund, with donations exceeding $8.5 million, mostly in the form of matching donations.
 In or around Phoenix, Arizona, it has donated more than $8 million to United Methodist Outreach Centers (UMOM) and its New Day Centers, which the organization spent in part to pay off the mortgage for one of its biggest facilities.
 It has also donated at least $10 million to the Southwest Center for HIV/AIDS, helping it open its new center.
+It is also donor to the Obama Foundation, having given more than $1 million to the foundation.

 Other projects the foundation was involved with include the W. M. Keck Observatory in Hawaii, which amounted to three grants totaling $3.7 million to upgrade its laser system; the Girl Scouts through the Girl Scouts Beyond Bars program; $4 million in scholarship funds for theDream.us; a $1.5 million grant to the Phoenix Children's Hospital in support of one of its community outreach programs; $1 million towards the Barrow Neurological Institute at St. Joseph's Hospital and Medical Center; $1.4 million for the Murphy Kids Dental Clinic; and $2 million to Circle the City, in order for the organization to launch a new primary healthcare center.